Last Updated on March 29, 2023 by Mark Ferguson

-If I was in the market for a $200,000 home that would be my personal residence, I would want to buy that house for at least 20 percent below market value.
-If it was a fix and flip I would want to buy it for even more below market.
-I would buy the home for $160,000 assuming it needed no repairs and if it needed work I would want to buy it even cheaper.
-It is not easy to buy homes this far below market, but possible.
+If I were in the market for a $200,000 home that would be my personal residence, I would want to buy that house for at least 20 percent below market value.
+If it was a fix and flip, I would want to buy it for even more below market.
+I would buy the home for $160,000 assuming it needed no repairs and if it needed work, I would want to buy it even cheaper.
+It is not easy to buy homes this far below market, but it is possible.

 While you were living in that house for two years it may have even gone up in value or you could have made repairs or improvements that added more value.
 I bought a personal residence in 2008 for a little over $200,000 and ended up selling it five years later for over $300,000 and paid no taxes on that profit.
 While you are living in the home you are also slowly paying your loan off and increasing your equity in the home.

 There is a good chance the home I would buy for $160,000 could be worth as much as $220,000 two years later.
 I would have some costs into the houses as I would probably spend money on maintenance and some repairs.
 Here is the cost breakdown when I sell the home: